naveeen21/myrepodata/README.md

 7. Clients make hotel reservations the same year they make cancellations.
 Make this below points easier to understand

-## **Research Question**
-1. What are the variables that affect hotel reservation cancellations?

-2. How can we make hotel reservations cancellations better?

-3. How will hotels be assisted in making pricing and promotional decisions?

-## **Hypothesis**
-1. More cancellations occur when prices are higher.

-2. When there is a longer waiting list, customers tend to cancel more frequently.

-3. The majority of clients are coming from offline travel agents to make their reservations.

 ## **Analysis and Findings**
 The accompanying bar graph shows the percentage of reservations that are canceled and those that are not.
 It is obvious that there are still a significant number of reservations that have not been canceled.
 There are still 37% of clients who canceled their reservation, which has a significant impact on the hotels' earnings.